WakiMak/trentent.github.io-forked/_posts/2014-08-12-appv-5-short-file-names-are-not-created-after-publishing-a-new-version-of-an-application.md

     </div>

     <div style="border: none; font-family: inherit; font-style: inherit; font-weight: inherit; list-style-type: none; margin: 0px 0px 1em; outline: 0px; padding: 0px; text-decoration: none;">
-      We have an application that makes file system calls in the 8.3 space (awesome, I know). Â When launching the application I can see a trace of it hitting 8.3 name spaces (via Procmon) and the application works without issue. Â So, we required a tweak to the package, I added to the management server, published the application and refreshed on the AppV Client, saw the new package get loaded and ran the application. Â Only now when I trace via Procmon.exe I can see that it&#8217;s using Long File Names instead of the 8.3 name space and the program errors out because it&#8217;s trying to find a .exe with the short name. Â I can confirm the original published package has the 8.3 namespace via dir /x and the new version does NOT.
+      We have an application that makes file system calls in the 8.3 space (awesome, I know). Â When launching the application I can see a trace of it hitting 8.3 name spaces (via Procmon) and the application works without issue. Â So, we required a tweak to the package, I added to the management server, published the application and refreshed on the AppV Client, saw the new package get loaded and ran the application. Â Only now when I trace via Procmon.exe I can see that it's using Long File Names instead of the 8.3 name space and the program errors out because it's trying to find a .exe with the short name. Â I can confirm the original published package has the 8.3 namespace via dir /x and the new version does NOT.
     </div>

     <div style="border: none; font-family: inherit; font-style: inherit; font-weight: inherit; list-style-type: none; margin: 0px 0px 1em; outline: 0px; padding: 0px; text-decoration: none;">